HeadlightStudios/bestyled-gamepad/README.md

 ## To Do

-* Extract to dist folder and publish as npm package
+* Update example to use npm @bestyled/gamepad

 ## License